 - Increasing the choices in a particular food category

 - Changing the pack size of products

-- Revising the guide rate for a product, and
+- Revising the guide rate for a product

 Changes to the food package must be consistent with the Dietary Guidelines for Americans and practical to obtain regularly on a nationwide basis.

-As agreed by the Work Group members, the Work Group operates within two-year review cycles.
-In the first year of the review cycle, the Work Group meets via conference calls/meetings on a bi-monthly basis, considers changes to the FDPIR food package, and recommends specific changes to FNS.
-In the second year of the review cycle, the approved changes are implemented by FNS and the Work Group monitors and evaluates how the changes are being accepted in the program.
-During the implementation phase, the Work Group does not meet on a regular schedule, but on an as needed basis in response to implementation issues that arise.
-Fiscal Year 2009 will mark the beginning of a new two-year cycle.
+As agreed by the work group members, the work group operates within two-year review cycles.
+In the first year of the review cycle, the work group meets via conference calls/meetings on a bi-monthly basis, considers changes to the FDPIR food package, and recommends specific changes to FNS.
+In the second year of the review cycle, the approved changes are implemented by FNS and the work group monitors and evaluates how the changes are being accepted in the program.
+During the implementation phase, the work group does not meet on a regular schedule, but on an as needed basis in response to implementation issues that arise.